 In all likelihood you are looking at the app during the final blocks of a staking epoch.
 During the last 4332 blocks all staking actions are disallowed.
 This prevents any potential validator set manipulation at the end of an epoch.
 To prevent confusion, all staking-related icons (withdraw, add, claim, move) are temporarily removed from the UI.
 They will appear again once a new staking epoch begins.

 See the rewards in a dual token environment post for more information.
-As a validator, you will always receive at least 30% of your pool's rewards, and more if delegators contribute less than 70% to the pool.
 Rewards are based on how much STAKE is staked in the protocol as well as chain-based activity (stable rewards come from bridge fees and transactions).
 Staking rewards accumulate based on the locked amount, number of delegators, and validator performance.

 APY is the current annual yield a pool and delegator are receiving on their staked amounts.
 While 15% is accrued by pools for all active STAKE in the protocol, other factors contribute to individual pool and delegator rewards.

 APY is a dynamic number which adjusts often based on the number of delegators in a pool, the number of blocks skipped by a validator, and rewards from bridge fees.
 All of these can have an impact on the expected APY.
 The percentage of stake held by delegators typically has the largest influence.
 Pools with a lower Stakes Ratio typically have a higher APY, but have a lower likelihood to be selected as validators once there are more than 19 total validators.